About the Author

 Japanese Language Background

-Mark began studying Japanese with a focus on reading and writing the kana systems — the essential foundation for any serious engagement with the language.
+Mark has been studying Japanese for several years, with a focus on reading and writing the kana systems — the essential foundation for any serious engagement with the language.
+He is currently studying towards JLPT N3 certification.
 His experience as a learner directly shaped Hirakata's approach: clear character presentation, multiple study modes to match different learning styles, and audio pronunciation from native speakers.

 The articles on Hirakata reflect common questions and mistakes Mark encountered while learning — from understanding how dakuten marks change sounds, to building the muscle memory for stroke order, to navigating the overlap between similar-sounding hiragana and katakana characters.